djeada/Algorithms-And-Data-Structures/src/collections and containers/README.md

 - Graph algorithms: depth-first search can be implemented with stacks ( or with recursion )
 - Finding Euler-cycles in a graph
 - Finding strongly connected components in a graph

+<h1>Queue</h1>
+A queue is a data model that supports a First-In-First-Out (FIFO) approach.

+<h2>Basic operations</h2>

+* enqueue(element): append the provided element at the end of the queue.
+* dequeue(): remove the first element from the queue.

+<h2>Implementation</h2>
+In most programming languages, a queue can be easily implemented with linked lists.

+<h2>Applications:</h2>

+- BFS
+- When a resource is shared with several consumers ( threads ): we store them in a queue For example: CPU scheduling
+- When data is transferred asynchronously (data not necessarily received at same rate as sent) between two processes For example: IO buffers

 <h1>Heap</h1>
 It is a binary tree.